ericsizemore/simple_tpl/README.md

 <!-- Remove until 3.x release
 [![License](https://img.shields.io/packagist/l/esi/simple_tpl.svg)](https://packagist.org/packages/esi/simple_tpl)
 -->

 [Simple Template Engine](http://github.com/ericsizemore/simple_tpl/) is a small, simple text-based template parsing engine that works on text replacement.

 > [!IMPORTANT]
-> The `master` branch currently holds the work in progress version `3.x`, which is a break from the backward compatibility promise.
-This will be resolved once 3.0.0 is released.
+> The `master` branch currently holds the work-in-progress version `3.x`, which is a break from the backward compatibility promise.
-> Since `3.x` is under development, it is not recommended to use in a production environment.
-The public api, implementations, etc. can (and will likely) change.
+> This will be resolved once `3.0.0` is released.
+Since `3.x` is under development, it is not recommended to use in a production environment.

-> [!IMPORTANT]
-> The `3.x` branch is mostly an introduction of caching templates.
-As this is in development, I'm playing around with a few different ideas.
-For example, right now it just caches
-> the entire template after it has been parsed (so it caches template + content).
-This can and will likely change as I continue testing out different approaches.
+> The public API, implementations, etc., can (and will likely) change.

 ---